 Diabetics should take special care of their feet because due to lack of sensation, they may not feel cuts and ulceration.

-v Diabetics should wash their feet daily and dry them thoroughly especially the
+v Diabetics should wash their feet daily and dry them thoroughly especially thespaces between the toes.

 v For dryness of the skin, diabetics should apply a little moisturising cream.